 If you observe closely, there are almost no differences between the outputs of CHAIN_APPROX_NONE and CHAIN_APPROX_SIMPLE.

-function always joins all the available points.
-Therefore, it will automatically fill any points between any two detected contour points, even if they are not in the contours
+function automatically connects adjacent points, joining them even if they are not in the contours

 list.